A Three-groups Non-local Model for Combining Heterogeneous Data Sources to Identify Genes Associated with Parkinson's Disease: Discussion

 \section{Discussion}

-Structuring models for data conditional on the three-groups framework has advantages of flexibility, modular incorporation of multiple experimental data types, and the automatic multiplicity adjustment.
-By combining information across genomic, transcriptomic, and potentially other data types, it provides an increase in power for improved prioritization of genes that show evidence of involvement in disease.
-Furthermore, using the three-groups model as a platform, in the future we can combine functional data from future cell-based studies and screens that directly assess the impact of a function of a gene on a cell's biological outcome, such as health, morphology, stress response, and proteostasis.
+Structuring models for data conditional on the three-groups framework has advantages of modular incorporation of multiple experimental data types and automatic multiplicity adjustment.
+This increases power for improved prioritization of genes that show evidence of involvement in disease by combining information across genomic, transcriptomic, and potentially other data types.
+Furthermore, with the three-groups model as a platform, in the future we can combine functional data from future cell-based studies and screens that directly assess the impact of a gene on a cell's biological outcome, such as health, morphology, stress response, and proteostasis.
 In this way, we can harness the power of cell biology together with human genetics and gene expression.
-Additionally, the Bayesian formulation and use of MCMC allow for inclusion of genes that have observations in some but not all experimental data types.
+Additionally, the Bayesian formulation and use of MCMC allows for inclusion of genes that have observations in some but not all data types.

-One challenge that we faced was the computational burden running MCMC on this model; each run on the PD dataset used around 30Gb of RAM and took several days to finish.
-In the context of a years-long collaboration like ours, this is not a huge problem, but it is inconvenient at the very least.
-Using \texttt{NIMBLE}'s RJMCMC features reduced the computational time significantly, but not enough to make the sampler practical in casual settings.
-Previous implementations of non-local selection priors saved time by approximately marginalizing out the effect sizes with Laplace approximation schemes \citep{Johnson_2012,Nikooienejad_2016,shin-2018a}.
-This was unappealing in our context because the effect sizes are important in our experimental context.
+One challenge that we faced was the computational burden of running MCMC on this model; each run on the PD dataset used around 30Gb of RAM and took several days to finish.
+This is not a huge problem in the context of a years-long collaboration like ours, but it is inconvenient. \texttt{NIMBLE}'s RJMCMC features reduced the computational time, but not enough to make the sampler practical in casual settings.
+Previous implementations of non-local selection priors saved time by approximately marginalizing out the effect sizes with a Laplace approximation \citep{Johnson_2012,Nikooienejad_2016,shin-2018a}.
+This was unappealing to us because the effect sizes are important in our context.

+An alternative meta-analysis type approach uses conventional methods to estimate summary statistics and then treats those summaries as data in a hierarchical model.
+We adapted our model to use summary statistics by replacing the experiment-specific models with a summary model.
+In particular, we treat the estimated gene effects, $\widehat{\log(fc)}_j$ and $\hat{\gamma}_j$, as approximately normal centered on the true effect sizes and use our hyperprior on the true effect sizes.
+Preliminary assessment of this summary statistics model (Section 5.10 of the Supplement) suggests that a complete investigation (in future work) is warranted.
+The summary model is competitive in our standard simulation scenario but loses power, compared to our full model, with deviations from that scenario.